-The complete array of information collected during the discovery process forms the basis for the remediation actions that are taken by CDSS QA staff.
+The complete array of information collected during the discovery process forms the basis for the remediation actions that are taken by CDSS staff.
 Staff use this information to evaluate, improve and refine the quality of the program provided to participants.

-The issues discovered during a county visit are addressed by CDSS QA staff during the exit interview with county QA staff.
-The county is advised that CDSS QA staff are available to work with the county QA staff to remediate the issue(s), as well as to provide technical assistance with developing the annual QA plan, which along with all county-visit documents are included in the county annual visit file.
+The issues discovered during a county monitoring review are addressed by CDSS staff during the exit interview with county QA staff.
+The county is advised that CDSS staff are available to work with the county QA staff to remediate the issue(s), as well as to provide technical assistance with developing the annual QA plan, which along with all county monitoring review documents are included in the county QA monitoring review file.

-Upon return to the State office, CDSS QA staff compose a findings letter that documents the site visit findings and the exit interview.
+CDSS staff compose a findings letter that documents the findings and the exit interview.
 Feedback is also provided in the form of a monitoring summary.
 Both the findings letter and the monitoring summary may contain positive feedback and negative issues.
 The material is sent to the county welfare director.
-Copies are sent to the county QA staff, the IHSS program manager and other appropriate staff.
+Copies are sent to the county QA staff, the IHSS program manager and other appropriate staff, and DHCS upon request.